Queen Elizabeth Olympic Park

 It was simply called The Olympic Park during the Games but was later renamed to commemorate the Diamond Jubilee of Queen Elizabeth II (though it is not an official Royal Park of London).
 The park occupies an area straddling four east London boroughs; Newham, Tower Hamlets, Hackney and Waltham Forest.
 Part of the park reopened in July 2013, while a large majority of the rest (including the Aquatics Centre, Velopark and Orbit observation tower) reopened in April 2014.

 Location

 The site covers parts of Stratford, Bow, Leyton, and Hackney Wick in east London, overlooking the A12 road.
 The site was previously a mixture of greenfield and brownfield land, including parts of Hackney Marshes.

-The Royal Mail gave the park and Stratford City the postcode E20, which had previously only appeared in the television soap opera EastEnders for the fictional suburb of Walford.
+Royal Mail gave the park and Stratford City the postcode E20, which had previously only appeared in the television soap opera EastEnders for the fictional suburb of Walford.

 On 2 August 2011, it was announced the five neighbourhoods of housing and amenities (anti-clockwise from north-east) are: